Family Based Green Card

 The great advantage of a family based green card application for an immediate relative is completing the process in the United States if the relative is here.
-For example, if a US citizen spouse is resident in the United States we can file an application for the immigrant visa petition, and combine it with an application for adjustment of status.
+For example, if a US citizen spouse is resident in the United States we can file an application for the immigrant visa petition, form I130, and combine it with an application for adjustment of status.
 The result is that the USCIS can approve the US citizen spouse to receive the family based green card without leaving the United States.

 Preference Base Petitions